I have always LOVED Irish Soda Bread it is one of the best parts of celebrating St. Patrick’s Day.

 - Let the Irish soda bread cool and dust with powdered sugar before serving.

 - * You can find dry buttermilk, that you can add water to in the baking section.
-Buttermilk adds a rich flavor to scones, biscuits, cake, and pancakes.
+Buttermilk adds a rich flavor to scones, biscuits, cakes, and pancakes.

 Thanks so much for sharing this recipe.
 Have you tried making it in a bread cloche?
 I just got one for Christmas and want to start using it more… and I LOVE Irish soda bread!